 3. Website Disclaimer

 A website disclaimer is your first line of legal defense.
-A properly drafted website disclaimer can help protect you against damages and lawsuits.
+A properly drafted website disclaimer can help protect you from damages and lawsuits.
 Conversely, a poorly drafted one, or none at all, can open you up to lawsuits and damages.
 The goal of a disclaimer is to transfer the responsibility for something from you to your customers and users.

-In addition to the website documents above there are other disclaimers and disclosures you may be required to or should have.
+In addition to the website documents above, there are other disclaimers and disclosures you may be required to or should have.
 Some of them include:

 - Medical/health disclaimer (if you sell health-related services or products)